Dominicdaniel86/Mursica-FM/README.md

 ## Getting started

 This application is currently in early development, and there is no simple way to install or use it without technical knowledge.
-If you're a developer or have experience with development tools, please follow the [Setup for Developers](#setup-for-developers) section to try it out.
+If you're a developer or have experience with development tools, please refer to the following [Setup for Developers](#setup-for-developers) section to try it out.

 ## Setup for Developers